Parallel Worlds: George Orwell and Vasily Grossman,

 There are more generalised similarities.
 Thus, Krymov believes it was Zhenya who had betrayed him just as Winston and Julia confess that they had betrayed each other.
 In Everything Flows, Nikolay Andreyevich has to convince himself he has not betrayed his cousin, Ivan.
 Krymov’s interrogation, though different in detail to Winston’s shock treatment and the cage of rats, has parallels in its savage beatings.
 Both are injected with syringes.

-Nothing of this sort appears in Grossman’s reports for the Red Army newspaper, Red Star, on Stalingrad, the Battle of Kursk, the taking of Berlin, and Treblinka Concentration Camp.
+Nothing of this sort appears in Grossman’s reports for the Red Army newspaper, Red Star, on Stalingrad, the Battle of Kursk, the taking of Berlin, and Treblinka Extermination/Concentration Camp.
 Full awareness of Stalin’s monstrosities came later.
-However, stories written in the 1930s when Grossman was still a loyal Stalinist might suggest he even then had doubts about Soviet life.
+Stories written in the 1930s when Grossman was still a loyal Stalinist, however, might suggest he even then had doubts about Soviet life.
 The BBC’s Radio 4 discussion of Grossman on 12 September stated that his early stories are not available in English, but several are.
 ‘In the Town of Berdichev’ (where Grossman’s mother was killed) and especially ‘A Young Woman and an Old Woman’ (both in The Road, 2010), suggest Grossman’s doubts if one reads between the lines.
 Thus, in the former, Haim-Abram Leibovich-Magazanik says, ‘this is the best time for all of us townsfolk.
 One lot has left – and the next has yet to arrive.
 No requisitions, no “voluntary contributions”, no pogroms’.
 And, like Orwell, in Animal Farm, Grossman also wrote stories from the point of view of animals: the mule in The Road and ‘The Dog’ in that same collection.